Back to blog

 4. hsCRP and suPAR — silent chronic inflammation

 Low-grade chronic inflammation — what science calls inflammaging — is probably the greatest accelerator of aging.
 It doesn't hurt, doesn't cause fever, produces no obvious symptoms.
+One of its main drivers is the accumulation of senescent cells, which continuously release cytokines like IL-6 and TNF-α.
 But it damages blood vessels, neurons, joints and tissues for years before a diagnosable disease appears.

 High-sensitivity C-reactive protein (hsCRP) is the classic marker.
 The CANTOS study (Ridker et al., NEJM, 2017, PMID: 28845751) demonstrated that reducing inflammation with an anti-IL-1β antibody lowered cardiovascular events by 15%, independent of cholesterol levels.
 Optimal hsCRP levels for longevity are below 1.0 mg/L. Above 3.0 mg/L, cardiovascular risk triples.